meedan/meedan.com/README.md

 ## Adding a new page

 - Create a `page__[pagename].scss` which imports the `shared` sass.
 That will ensure the basic CSS is in place for the page.
-- Add markup to `source/localizable`
+- Add markup to `source/localizable` and make sure the markdown frontmatter `slug` field matches the `[pagename]` you used in the scss file.
 - Add copy to `locales/en.yml` (and other locales as appropriate)
-- If you are adding it to the top level navigation: Add the page name to pages array in the `partials/_nav.erb` template and add the page name to the pages array in `source/stylesheets/nav.scss`.
+- If you are adding it to the top level navigation: 1.
+Add the page name to pages array in the `partials/_nav.erb` template and 2. add the page name to the pages array in `source/stylesheets/nav.scss`.
 That will ensure it appears and is styled correctly when active.

 ## Releasing new versions